About Slovenia Self Drive no.3

 Full day for sightseeing in Ljubljana and local area on foot and by public transport.
 Visit the castle by walking up one of the many paths around the hill or by taking a ride in the funicular, consider a boat trip on the river or hiring bicycles to explore this compact city, including the huge Tivoli Park not far from the centre.
 Ljubljana has some great food and wine to sample, a fabulous market, a zoo, a museum of illusions and many different types of tour, e.g. Segway, Moustache Tour.

 ** for food lovers we can recommend and book traditional restaurants (including the award-winning restaurants inside the castle), pre-book a wine-tasting experience and offer advice on where to get the best local products.
 You won't have any trouble finding great cafes as there are many superb places all along the riverside and beyond.
+A fabulous farmer's market also takes place in the shadow of the castle down by the river - on Wednesdays there is an "Ecological Market" and on fridays there is an "Open Kitchen" where chefs from Slovenian restaurants prepare dishes from all over the world.

 For your free day here there is so much on offer in terms of scenery and food experiences that we recommend you consider a third night.
-You can begin the exploration with a simle walk up to the Rinka Waterfall at the top of the valley, including a climb up to the log cabin cafe half way up the adjoining cliff.
+You can begin the exploration with a simple walk up to the Rinka Waterfall at the top of the valley, including a climb up to the log cabin cafe half way up the adjoining cliff.
 In this region many farms and houses offer a taste of traditional foods, even meals, for visitors - one such concentration of places is along the scenic Panoramic road where you can indulge in high quality local products from the farms along the route.
 Choose whether to eat at one of these places or gather together a picnic to enjoy amongst the incredible views and clean mountain air.

 You now have a full day to explore the lake, including the island by Pletna Boat and the castle; you can walk or cycle around the full shoreline of the lake and explore further on trails in and around the Triglav National Park.
-On the shore of the lake there is a summer toboggan run, a zip line, mini-golf and nearby is the Vintgar Gorge.
+On the shore of the lake there is a summer toboggan run, a zip line and mini-golf; nearby is the Vintgar Gorge.

 * for food lovers we can recommend and book traditional restaurants (including the excellent restaurant inside the castle and the restaurant 1906 at the Hotel Triglav), pre-book a wine-tasting experience and offer advice on where to get the best local products.
 There are many places serving the famous Bled Cream Cake but the original recipe version is only available at the Park Hotel and its sister properties in the Sava group.